+The following are examples of announcements to be made when there is a medical time-out:

+When the Chair Umpire decides to call for the Physiotherapist, the Chair Umpire shall announce:

+"The Physiotherapist has been called to the court."

+After a three (3) minute time-out is authorized, the Chair Umpire should make the public announcement of:

+is now receiving a medical time-out."

+The following announcements are to be made privately to the Physiotherapist and both players/teams:

+"Two (2) minutes remaining"

+"One (1) minute remaining"

+"Thirty (30) seconds remaining"

+"Treatment complete"

+"Time" (public)

-he following are examples of announcements to be made when there is a medical me-out: When the Chair Umpire decides to call for the Physiotherapist, the Chair Umpire shall announce: "The Physiotherapist has been called to the court."
-After a three (3) minute time-out is authorized, the Chair Umpire should make the public announcement of: "Mris now receiving a medical time-out."
-The following announcements are to be made privately to the Physiotherapist and both players/teams: "Two (2) minutes remaining" "One (1) minute remaining" "Thirty (30) seconds remaining" "Treatment complete" "Time" (public) Once the "Treatment complete" notice has been given to the Physiotherapist and both players/teams, then if needed, the player should be given the time necessary to put on socks and shoes before "Time" is called.
+Once the "Treatment complete" notice has been given to the Physiotherapist and both players/teams, then if needed, the player should be given the time necessary to put on socks and shoes before "Time" is called.

 If there is no play after an additional thirty (30) seconds, the delay is penalized in accordance with the Point Penalty Schedule.

+serve." (optional - "first set ").
-E. Player Introductions ne following are examples of announcing statements to be used for player introduc- ons: 1) If the introduction of players is to be made from the chair, then during the warm-up, the Chair Umpire says: "This is around singles/doubles match, best of three (3) tie-break sets.
-To the right of the chair(full name) and to the left of the chair(full name)(full name)won the toss and elected to"

-2) If the introduction of players is made by a tournament announcer, then before each player's first service game the Chair Umpire says: "(full name) to serve." (optional - "first set ").
+E. Player Introductions

+The following a are examples o of announcing statements to be used for player introd uctions:

+1) If the introduction of players is to be made from the chair, then during the warm-up, the Chair Umpire says: "This is around singles/doubles match, best of three (3) tie-break sets.
+To the right of the chair(full name) and to the left of the chair(full name)(full name)won the toss and elected to" 2) If the introduction of players is made by a tournament announcer, then before each player's first service game the Chair Umpire says: "(full name) to